ililcheva/Naga-Teamwork-JSApplications/README.md

 ####  Optional Requirements
 If you have a chance, time and a suitable situation, you might add some of the following to your project:
-- [ ]   Backward compatibility (make the application usable on browsers like IE8, IE7 and IE6)
+- [ ]   Backward compatibility (make the application usable on browsers like IE8, IE7 and IE6) NO FUKIN WAY
 - [ ]   Integration tests
 - [ ]   Minify your application source - minified and concatenated javascript and css files
 - [x]   Use a module loader of your choice - SystemJS, RequireJS, etc, or roll up your own loader